gscdist/baa_be/README.md

   - returns the response of the database command to [main.js](public/javascript/main.js)

 ## Privacy Notice
-The compose-mongodb-helloworld-nodejs sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The baa_be sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (application_name)
 * Space ID (space_id)